Life is filled with surprises; each of them a reflection of our human experience… and each of them makes a contribution to a joyous life.

 When you are Joyous, the Universe celebrates with you.

-That simple statement is both a personal truth and a Tenet of Joy.
+That simple statement is both a personal truth and a Tenet of Joyous Living.
 It represents the opposite of a life where I spent decades in self-loathing, inner turmoil, and wallowing in feelings of unworthiness.

 However, I do not have any regrets.
 This journey, the life I currently know and live, is the result of my passionate desire to understand the human experience.
 I took the exact path I needed to help me appreciate myself and my fellow human beings.